PabloGlezAlv/RTBEngine/RTBEngine/README.md

 ### Reflected Proxy Convention

 - Reflected proxy members always have the `Ref` suffix: `speedRef`, `targetRef`, `colorRef`.
-- They are declared `public` (the Inspector writes to them via pointer offset).
+- They are declared `public` (the Inspector and serializer access them through reflection metadata).
 - They are grouped under the comment `// Reflected properties (Proxy)`.
 - `RTB_COMPONENT(ClassName)` macro is placed last in the public section.
 - Private non-reflected copies of the same data (if needed) use the plain name: `speed`, `target`.